Automatic deployment for bitbucket/github web-based projects

-Back on your server, edit your ~/.ssh/config file to add bitbucket.org as a host.
-This ensures that the correct key is used when connecting by SSH to bitbucket.org.
+Back on your server, edit your ~/.ssh/config file to add bitbucket.org or github.com as a host.
+This ensures that the correct key is used when connecting by SSH to target host.
 You'll need to create the config file if it doesn't exist:

-Whenever you do a git fetch Bitbucket will verify your identity automatically, without prompting you for a password.
+Whenever you do a git fetch host will verify your identity automatically, without prompting you for a password.

-On the Bitbucket website navigate to your repository's Administration > Webhooks screen and add a new webhook, pointed to
+On the git server site navigate to your repository's Administration > Webhooks screen and add a new webhook, pointed to

 For the github repository, you must specify the